Dharmendra7777/POC_Application/README.md

 # POC_Application
-it gives POC for applicaiton
+It gives POC for applicaiton

 Steps which I've used to create the POC.
 Basically I've created 2 directoies
 1. frontend :- frontend contains Design of appllication which is using Html, Angular, Css